mounikamona155/training-content/01/SqlQcQues.md

 7. What is a Foreign Key?
 8. What are the different types of joins?
 9. Explain One-To-One, One-To-Many, Many-To-Many
-10. What are the different constraints in Oracle SQL?
+10. What are the different constraints in MS SQL?
 11. Order By vs Group By?
 12. Why would we ever use a self join?
 13. What is referential Integrity?